Fletch an Arrow with Natural Feathers

 It is now necessary to reinforce the sinew wrappings with hide glue.
 The glue will keep the knots from coming undone, sinew from fraying during arrow use, and the feather vein lengths from migrating around the shaft shot after shot.

 To glue, get hard, hide glue flakes and mix with some water to make the paste.
-The water must be warmed and the paste thick.
+The water must be warmed and the paste as thick as you can make it.

 Use a pointed stick or small brush to apply your glue.
 A small brush can be made from a feather quill tip with some of the feather of the opposite end, shoved into the hole and glued, but a simple tooth pick will work best.